-The DUI pretrial conference is a status hearing informing the court about the progression of the criminal case.
+The DUI pre-trial conference is a status hearing informing the court about the progression of the criminal case.
 It is the court’s interest to keep matters progressing smoothly in order to alleviate calendar congestion, and for the swift administration of justice.
-The pretrial conference presents a variety of options.
-Below are common outcomes of the pretrial conference.
+The pre-trial conference presents a variety of options.
+Below are common outcomes of a DUI pre-trial conference.

 Before the pretrial conference, all the evidence the prosecutor has in their possession should be delivered to the defendant’s attorney.
 There are circumstances that can delay the arrival of the evidence.
 Continuing the pretrial conference to another date is appropriate in this situation.
 No one should proceed to a motion hearing or trial without reviewing all of the government’s evidence.
 There are other numerous valid reasons for requesting a continuance that can include scheduled vacations, witness availability and further case investigation.

 The pre-trial conference affords time for the defense attorney and the prosecutor to discuss the merits of their case.
 The defense attorney will target the inadequacy of the facts surrounding the alleged criminal activity, and will present zealous legal argument supporting a dismissal or reduction of the criminal charge.
 Negotiation and plea bargaining may require sacrifice among both parties.
 Attorneys should do what is ethically required to secure an advantageous and beneficial settlement when negotiating with the government.
 However, resolutions are not always accomplished at the pretrial conference.

 Set for a Motion Hearing and Trial